aws-samples/amazon-connect-copy/README.md

 - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
   - Recommend installing the latest version of AWS CLI.
 - Install [jq](https://stedolan.github.io/jq/) (if not already installed on your platform).
-- Copy `bin/ac_migrate.zip to your your environment and unzip it
+- Copy `bin/ac_migrate.zip to your environment and unzip it

 Refer to INSTRUCTIONS for additional details